 The University will protect the privacy of everyone involved in a report of sexual harassment and sexual violence to the greatest degree possible under the law and University policy.
-Certain University officials - supervisors, faculty, coaches and other officials - have an obligation to report incidents of sexual harassment and sexual violence, even if the person making the report requests that no action be taken.
-If you prefer to seek assistance that will not lead to a report, consider talking with one of the University's confidential resources before making an official complaint.
+All University employees, including student employees, are required to report all incidents of sexual harassment and sexual violence against students to the Title IX Office.
+Additionally, certain University officials - supervisors, faculty, coaches and other officials - are required to report all incidents of sexual harassment and sexual violence.
+If you prefer to seek assistance that will not lead to a report, consider talking with one of the

+University's confidential resources before making an official complaint.
 Confidential resources for the campus include CARE, Counseling Services, ASAP, WRRC, LGBTQIA, and the Ombuds Office.